luccadimario/Web-Testament/README.md

 # The Web Testament Development Build

-The Web Testament is a work in progress based on community and internet cooperation to create a full history of the World Wide Web.
+The Web Testament is a work in progress web application which relies on community and internet cooperation to create a full history of the World Wide Web.

 # Key Highlights